SEACrowd/seacrowd.github.io/_projects/2025-seavl-phase-2.md

 **How to contribute:** SEA-VL Phase 2 has five main tasks.
 Choose any task that aligns with your interests or expertise.

 <div class="alert alert-info" role="alert">
-  <strong>📖 Complete guidelines:</strong> <a href="https://docs.google.com/document/d/e/2PACX-1vRRJmadtbTdjumIFyhx5MdpRwMOk0Al7WSUReYyhbD-3NpGxu8PlRPTNgobFPJSDelqjhWmOIJSW1lu/pub" class="alert-link">Read the full contributor guidelines</a>
+  📖 Read <a href="https://docs.google.com/document/d/e/2PACX-1vRRJmadtbTdjumIFyhx5MdpRwMOk0Al7WSUReYyhbD-3NpGxu8PlRPTNgobFPJSDelqjhWmOIJSW1lu/pub" class="alert-link">the full contributor guidelines</a> and ask questions in our <a href="https://discord.gg/XXRHFuvkTA" class="alert-link">Discord</a>
 </div>

-**Questions?** Join our [Discord](https://discord.gg/XXRHFuvkTA) for support.

 ### Task 1: Submit a culturally-relevant image with description for SEA